Wichita Falls Ra7dio3

 The abundance of radio activity made the trip to California quite fun.
 I even called up R.E.A.C.T. on Channel 9 to get directions as I approached my destination.
 The year was 1975.
 For one reason or another, I didn’t do a lot of radio work during my two years in California, but I did fire it up for my trip back to Texas.
 We won't talk about the amount of oil that lemon Chevy Vega consumed!
 It was a much-discussed topic over the years.

 From then on, I always had a CB radio in the car and operating, when taking any trip out of town.
 This was true even after I became a licensed Amateur Radio Operator.
 I enjoyed listening to the truckers talking as they traveled up and down the highways.
-Now I'm back on the CB full time.
+Now I'm still on the CB, part-time.

 For the general public, CB Radio had begun to fade away by the time I left the Army.
 Today, it’s just a shadow of its former self, but it’s a strong shadow with very active and dedicated enthusiasts.